How to Delete Both Local and Remote Branches in Git

 If the branch has a reflog, it will be deleted, as well.

 The -f or --force flag in combination with -d (or --delete), allows deleting the branch containing unmerged changes.

 How to Delete a Remote Branch in Git

-To delete a remote branch use git push command with the --delete flag (suppose, the name of remote is origin, which is by default):
+To delete a remote branch use the git push command with the --delete flag (suppose, the name of remote is origin, which is by default):